imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/chapter1.md

 4. Many of these tips are complicated.
 If not followed correctly, many can lose their ether by forgetting a single detail, password or step along the way (be careful and practice with a  tiny bit of funds you're willing to lose or on an Ethereum test network (i.e. Rinkeby) before going full-monty with these tips and instructions).
 5. Scaring people off.
 This git book is large, and may scare people away from pretty solid offline software or hardware wallet solutions.
 Please don't be scared; this git book lays out a few of many good options available in the space.

-Sometimes the best advice is to take this article and articles like it into consideration, but do a bit of your own thing (within reason) to help protect your wallets and funds.
+Sometimes the best advice is to take this book and articles like it into consideration, but do a bit of your own thing (within reason) to help protect your wallets and funds.